-Pennsylvania Veterinary Specialty and Emergency Associates at Hickory is staffed with veterinarians, veterinary nurses, and support staff 365 days a year.
-Whether your veterinarian’s office is closed or you have been referred, we are prepared to handle all emergencies or any medical condition requiring immediate attention for your pet.
-No appointment is necessary and patients are seen on a triage system.
+Hickory Veterinary Hospital has a dedicated, skilled staff available 365 days a year.
+No appointment is necessary and patients are seen on a triage system, which simply means a veterinary nurse will come up to assess your pet.
 We will work with you and your veterinarian to provide the best care for your loved one.

 Tiffany Kay, VMD